katarinaholtz/Intro-To-IM/April20/README.md

 ## Circles instead

-Then, I drew a version using ellipse/circles instead of lines.
+Then, I drew a version using ellipse/circles instead of lines, with no fill in them, so we could just see the outline (by changing the line() to ellipse() in the drawLine() function.
+It's a weird experience to see how the program reads the code intended for the lines drawn for circles.
+I can't/don't actually fully  understand it, but it does look cool.

 <img src="ellipse.jpg" width="400">

+Here is a [video](https://youtu.be/KagKPBDxsd8) of this version.

 ## Speed, colors, and mouseClicked